 7. Monster Blue

 The Monster Blue Pitbull is a less common type of Pitbull, but they still share a number of qualities with their counterparts.
 They are a cross between a Neapolitan Mastiff and a Dogue de Bordeaux and are known for their very thick, muscular build.
-These dogs have an extremely strong jaw, so it’s best to provide them with toys which can’t be easily chewed to pieces.
+These dogs have an extremely strong jaw, so it’s best to provide them with toys that can’t be easily chewed to pieces.

 The Chamuco is a rare Mexican breed, which is believed to have been the result of crosses among the American Pit Bull Terrier, American Bully, Mexican Bulldog, Staffordshire Bull Terrier, Pitbull Blue, American Staffordshire Terrier, and most likely, the Boxer.
 It has high-set ears with fallen tips and a low, short tail which tapers at the end.
 It is around 14 inches in height and weighs in at 25-40 pounds.
 It is a loyal, fearless, and protective dog.

 The Stuffawler is known for its wide grin, as well as its strong, muscular appearance and short legs.
 It weighs between 77 and 88 pounds and sadly, like many Pitbull varieties, was originally bred for fighting.
 This contributes to their “aggressive” reputation; however, a dog’s temperament will largely come down to the way it’s treated by its owner.

 The Colby Pitbull is a muscular and bulky dog characterized by its broad, strong head and flat, wrinkled snout.
 The fully-grown adult weighs in at about 30 – 50 pounds, making it one of the lighter varieties of Pitbull.
 They’re not actually a breed, but rather a Pit Bull bloodline.
 They’re very alert, agile, and active, and love nothing more than running around with their owners.
 They are naturally quite sociable, but like all dogs, should be introduced to people and other animals at a very young age.

 Another rare type of Pitbull, the Cobra is similar in appearance to the Red Nose, but instead is categorized by a white, unblemished coat of fur.
 The Cobra Pitbull also has black or blue eyes, with some dogs even having one eye of each color.